ikhoury/blog.issakhoury.me/_posts/2020-12-28-git-workflow.markdown

 What happens if a major bug is discovered in production and the patch cannot wait for the next scheduled release?
 Your master branch is already  ahead and might contain code that should not be released yet.
 In the event that we cannot release our patch directly from master, we can create a special `hotfix` branch.

 If possible, we first try to patch our code on the `master` branch.
 This makes sure that the fix is also included in the next production release.
 We then `cherry pick` our fix onto our new hotfix branch.
 However, if the fix cannot be directly applied onto master you can merge it onto the new hotfix branch.
-Make sure that the bug is eventually fixed for the next production release.
+Make sure that the bug is eventually fixed for the next scheduled release.

-We branch out from the last release point into a new `hotfix-0.1.0` branch using `git checkout v0.1.0 && git switch -c hotfix-0.1.0`.
+Branch out from the last release point into a new `hotfix-0.1.0` branch using `git checkout v0.1.0 && git switch -c hotfix-0.1.0`.
 Set the version to the next snapshot version `v0.1.1-SNAPSHOT`.
 Then, commit the fix either from master or your bugfix branch.
-Finally, create a new release from our hotfix branch with the patch version `v0.1.1`.
-You can now safely release the new patched version into production, while continuing to work on the next production release with no disruption.
+Finally, create a new release from the hotfix branch with the patch version `v0.1.1`.
+You can now safely release the new patched version into production, while continuing to work on the next scheduled release with no disruption.

 ## Cheat Sheets